altshizu/altshizu/README.md

         _-'

-> The wolfie has been added to your inventory
+> wolfie has been added to your inventory
 > _
 ```